 That being said, I’ve certainly got my favorite places.
-And in the spirit of Flip Guide — an app that takes your personal preference into account! — here’s an idea of where I would take you if I was going to give you, the reader, a private tour.
+And in the spirit of FLIP Guide — an app that takes your personal preferences into account! — here’s an idea of where I would take you if I was going to give you, the reader, a private tour.

 There’s so much to do on Takeshita Street in Harajuku that I can’t put it all to paper (or webpage).
 It’s a great place to start your Tokyo experience, because it’s not quite as overwhelming as, say, Shinjuku or Shibuya, but it also gives you a taster of what Tokyo is like — crowded, varied and filled to the brim with restaurants and shops.

 There’s something cool on every floor of every building, to the point that looking up something on Google Maps can feel like a fool’s errand.
 It’s better to just wander along Takeshita Street and get carried along with the crowd.
 Make sure you grab a crepe, though, either from Marion Crepes or Angel’s Heart.

 I came to Tokyo last September with some uni friends and this was the first place I took them as I felt this was a definite must-see.
 It felt like the ideal counterpoint to the hustle-and-bustle of Takeshita Dori.
 My favourite thing about Meiji Jingu is the number of people from all over the world who congregate here to pray and reflect.
 While some temples or shrines can have their atmosphere ruined by overcrowding, this one is great whenever.